Thursday, March 25, 2021

 Arieli’s description of the card: This card shows the custom of hand washing (netilat yedayim), which is done before eating bread and after waking up.
 The cup has two handles so that each hand can pour water on the opposite hand.
 [The morning hand washing ritual is slightly different from the ritual before breaking bread.]
 The ritual is a reminder of the ablutions performed by the priests before the Temple service.
 In the Gemara, it is said that the morning hand washing ritual is done to remove spirits of impurity that settle on one’s fingers during sleep.
 [Arieli cites Shabbat 109a, which seems to be about healing and bathing, but does not mention hand washing.]

 The RWS Three of Cups: Three women dance in a circle, holding chalices high.
 Harvest fruits surround them.
-Pamela Coleman’s Smith image suggests a stately ritual, while the young women in the Robin Wood image seem more frolicsome and perhaps even tipsy.
+Pamela Colman’s Smith image suggests a stately ritual, while the young women in the Robin Wood image seem more frolicsome and perhaps even tipsy.

 Traditionally, this card signifies: friendship, family, community, celebration, harvest, abundance, pleasure, or “the conclusion of any matter in plenty.”
 It may also refer to the Eleusinian Mysteries, which celebrated Persephone’s return from the Underworld.
 Reversed, it may suggest: stifled creativity, an affair, or “excess in physical enjoyment.”